alphagov/govwifi-tech-docs/source/documentation/certificate-rotation.md

 ## Help users accept the new certificate

-We’ve published [guidance for users](https://www.wifi.service.gov.uk/connect-to-govwifi/update-govwifi-server-certificate/) on what to do and we’ll tell them about the update in advance.
+We’ve published [guidance for users](https://www.wifi.service.gov.uk/connect-to-govwifi/update-govwifi-server-certificate/) on what to do.
 However, they may still need help from your IT support team.

 ### What they need to do may vary